microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/README.md

 To learn SQL-On-Demand concepts in details follow the [blog post](https://techcommunity.microsoft.com/t5/azure-synapse-analytics/how-azure-synapse-analytics-enables-you-to-run-t-sql-queries/ba-p/1449171) or use the documentation page [Synapse Analytics documentation](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/on-demand-workspace-overview)

 # Build report in Power BI
 Once you created views on SQL-On-Demand to read your tables data stored in data lake, you can use any reporting and BI tool such as Excel, SQL Server Reporting services or Power BI to connect to SQL-On_Demand endpoint just like any other Azure SQL database and build reports.
-Documentation showing connecting Power BI with SQL-On-Demand endpoint https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/tutorial-connect-power-bi-desktop
+Documentation shows how to [connect Power BI with SQL-On-Demand endpoint](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/tutorial-connect-power-bi-desktop)